 It is ambitious and unrealistic to expect to revise this document adequately for December 2012 publication.

-One composter
+A composter:

 In summary, we would view this document as a missed opportunity.
 It has failed to update the previous guidance (2001) which was a very thorough document and pussy foots around current guidance.
 It fails to acknowledge the existence of industrial sludges that add benefit to a biowaste material.
 The authors need to exhibit a greater knowledge of the composting process, nowhere in the document is the production of water vapour acknowledged and the age old mantra that every composting operation produces large amounts of leachate is promulgated.